Transportation Visa Sponsorship Jobs in Connecticut

 Which transportation companies sponsor visas in Connecticut?

 Major sponsors include FedEx, UPS, and XPO Logistics with operations in Stamford and Hartford.
-Regional freight companies like Oak Harbor Freight Lines and smaller logistics firms also sponsor H-1B and TN visas for supply chain analysts, transportation planners, and logistics coordinators.
+Regional freight companies like Oak Harbor Freight Lines and smaller logistics firms also sponsor H-1B visa and TN visas for supply chain analysts, transportation planners, and logistics coordinators.
 Manufacturing companies with distribution centers, particularly in the Waterbury and New Haven areas, frequently need sponsored talent for their transportation operations.

 How to find transportation visa sponsorship jobs in Connecticut?